geraldcombs/marge-bot/README.md

 Unfortunately, since Marge-bot's flow is based on pushing to the source branch, this means it will reset the approval status if the latter option is enabled.
-However, if you have given Marge-bot admin privileges and turned on `--impersonate-approvers`, she will re-approve the merge request assuming after its own push, but by impersonating the existing approvers.
+However, if you have given Marge-bot admin privileges and turned on `--reapprove=impersonate`, she will re-approve the merge request assuming after its own push, but by impersonating the existing approvers.
+If you are unable to give Marge-bot admin privileges you can turn on `--reapprove=direct`, which will enable approval as Marge-bot.

 ## Merge embargoes